KSP-KOS/KOS/doc/source/structures/vessels/vessel.rst

     :return: :struct:`List` of :struct:`Part` objects

-    nametag on them of any sort that is nonblank.
+    Return all parts who's nametag isn't blank.
     For more information, see :ref:`ship parts and modules <parts and partmodules>`.

 .. attribute:: Vessel:CREWCAPACITY